CollectionBuilder/cb-docs/docs/extras/utilities.md

 ON ZSH (on Mac OS, and some Linux): follow the same steps, but use the command `for f in *.*; do cp "$f" "renamed/${file:l}"; done`.

+*Tip:* If you want to use a GUI try [Advanced Renamer](https://www.advancedrenamer.com/) or [FileRenamer](https://www.sttmedia.com/filerenamer-download).
+And the Linux Files app has GUI renaming support built in.

 -----------------

 ## Extract Embedded Metadata with ExifTool